Amsterdam/parkeerrechten-deprecated/README.md

   pipeline.
 * Note you need the NPR database password and the object store password for parkeren in your environment (see the docker-compose.yml file for more).

+### Considerations / design decisions
+* We cannot backup the full NPR database overnight
+* Batches that are fully processed are labeled by the day they were processed.
+  Our code uses this labeling to determine which data to back up.
+(The labels are in the "VER_BATCH_NAAM" field.)
+* Current design is to use the object store for backups and keeping state.

+The backup scripts do the following:
+* The backup scripts check the named database dumps on the object store to determine which data to back up next.
+The naming of the database uses the same date labels as the NPR database uses for the batches.
+The names are extracted from the filenames.
+They are either 'Leeg' or dates in the YYYYMMDD layout.
+* The stored dates (extracted from the backup file names) are sorted and compared to what is available from the NPR database.
+The dates that still have to be downloaded are sorted and only the oldest 10 are downloaded.
+* The downloading moves data from the MSSQL server at NPR to the locally running PostgreSQL server (the latter is only active during the backup operation).
+* After running the script that transfers data to our local PostgreSQL database another Python script queries the local database to find out which batches it contains (again by checking the dates).
+These are then dumped and uploaded to the datastore (if they were not already on the object store).
+* These scripts run daily, and will overtake the data available from the NPR at a rate of 10 days per import run.
+If there is no data to backup the scripts are smart enough to just give up (no configuration needed).